Let's go WWOOFing in Japan!

 Many members say to us "WWOOFing is a great way to meet interesting people!”
 Please consider this.
 In your daily life, are you able to meet a farmer who knows how to grow delicious organic vegetables?; an elderly grandma who can cook various kinds of traditional Japanese meals?; a little girl who can make Origami cranes for you?
 You will meet a variety of people through WWOOFing.
 In addition to hosts' families, you will probably meet local people too.
 Also, at hosts who accept multiple WWOOFers simultaneously, you will be able to meet other WWOOFers; many from all over the world.

 - Finding hiding beauties in Japan

 It is fun to visit famous tourist spots, but there is more!
-There are many beautiful places in Japan that are not on tourist routes, and Hosts with their local knowledge will be happy to show them to you.
-Hosts are situated all over Japan, from Hokkaido in the north situated adjacent to Russia, to Okinawa in the south nearby Taiwan.
+There are many beautiful places in Japan that are not on tourist routes, and hosts with their local knowledge will be happy to show them to you.
+Hosts are situated all over Japan, from Hokkaido in the north adjacent to Russia, to Okinawa in the south nearby Taiwan.